scoulomb/home-assistant/README.md

 - Hue ligths  micro coupure (see [other integ](./Other-integration/README.md))
 - Izymo on/off
 -  Curl command from HA (to use denon, tahoma local API)
+-  We can do equivalent of HA using GoogleHome including levave home location (equivalent to what described in [Tahoma Scenario](./Tahoma/hardware-remotes/lanceur-scenario.md))
 <!-- tahoma app working when ehtenet hub not AC plugged osef -->

 <!-- this repo is ready OK -->